The Beautification Committee is a subcommittee of Planning and Zoning. The Beautification Team:

 Volunteers who enjoy gardening, landscaping, outdoor projects and connecting with neighbors are appreciated.
 Contact a co-chair to volunteer.

-Beautification Co-chairs, effective spring 2022, are Daniel Lawrence and Steve Welton.
-Dan manages the budget and administrative tasks, while Steve recruits Team members and leads Work Days.
+Beautification Co-chairs, effective spring 2023 are Steve Welton, Dan Lawrence, and Susan Rebillot, who manages the budget and administrative tasks, while Steve recruits Team members and leads Work Days.
 Landon Woody is the Lead for all Ginter Park Elementary School projects.
 They can be reached at email@example.com

 Teresa McGurn Davis and Susan Rebillot lead the GPRA Tree Team, which coordinates neighborhood participation in the City Adopt a Tree Program and manages our relationships with City of Richmond Urban Forestry and Richmond Tree Stewards.
 Contact them at firstname.lastname@example.org

-NOTE: The City Adopt a Tree Program is on hold for the Fall-Winter 2022-23 cycle due to the dissolution of their funding partner, EnRichmond.
-Urban Forestry is reorganizing the program, and is expected to accept applications in Summer 2023.
+NOTE: The City Adopt a Tree Program continues to be on hold for the Summer-Winter 2023-24 cycle due to the dissolution of their funding partner, EnRichmond.
+Urban Forestry is reorganizing the program, and is expected to accept applications at an unspecified future date.
 Stay tuned for updates from our Tree Team.